buildbot/buildbot/master/docs/manual/configuration/reporters/gerrit_status.rst

                        from buildbot.plugins import util

    :param startCB: (optional) Called each time a build is started.
 Build properties are available.
 Can be a deferred.
-   :param startArg: (optional) argument passed to the start callback.
+   :param startArg: (optional) Argument passed to the start callback.

                     If :py:func:`startCB` is specified, it must return a message and optionally labels.
 If no message is specified, nothing will be sent to Gerrit.
                     It should return a dictionary: